xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 For example, in an assignment, when the right-hand side value (rval) is a variable of the same type (including range) as the left-hand side value (lval), then the need to check the range is obviated.
+No type demotion is occurring.
 The rval already will be validly within range and thus so will the (new) lval.

 5.2.1.1 Assignment Statement
 A value moves from one value to another during assignment.
 A value moves from the right-hand side value (rval) to the left-hand side value (lval) across the assignment operator ('=').
 The lval receives the rval.

 In the case of immediate data, constants and enumerators, a range check is always necessary before assignment.
+Literal values are typed with core native types very high in the hierarchy of the model of Data Type.
 There may exist situations where a variable is being assigned that has been previously constrained.
-It may be possible to optimize out range checks in some of these situations.
-As described above, type comparisons can be used to determine when range checking can be skipped.
+As described above, type comparisons can be used to determine when range checking is not necessary.

 5.2.1.2 Binary Operation
 When two values are combined with an operator, a new value is produced.
 The result value type is discovered across R820 as are the value types for the left-hand operand and the right-hand operation.
 The parser will have determined the type for the result.
-If the type is constrained with a range (which it should be), the model compiler shall enforce it.
+If the type is constrained with a range, the model compiler shall enforce it.

 5.2.1.3 Numeric Unary Operations
-A negation can put a range-constrained value out of range.
-Therefore, range checking is required on negation.
+A negation of a ranged type value results in a type promotion.
+This can put a range-constrained value out of range.
+Therefore, range checking is required on negation of values typed with ranged UDTs.

-5.2.1.4 Actual Parameters
+5.2.1.4 Actual Parameters (`V_PAR`)
-Actual parameters can be immediate or other values not strictly typed to match the typed parameters defined on the function (or operation, etc.).
+Actual parameters can be immediate or other values not strictly typed to match the typed parameters defined on the function (or operation, message, event, etc.).
 The type of the actual parameter value is known, and the type expected as parameter to the invocation is also known.
 When the type of the actual parameter is not the same as the type expected on the signature of the callable activity, range checking needs to be employed.

 5.2.2 Enumeration User Data Type Support
 Presently, MC-3020 does not support Enumerations as the base for User Data